changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 + Hence $f(w) = f(k_0v_0 + k_1v_1 + \cdots + k_nv_n)$
 + By linearity $f(k_0v_0 + k_1v_1 + \cdots + k_nv_n) = k_0f(v_0) + k_1f(v_1) + \cdots + k_nf(v_n)$
-+ We know what the values $f(v_i)$ are, so as long as we know how to scale and add those values together, we know
++ We know what the values $f(v_i)$ are, so as long as we know how to scale and add those values together, we know what the final result should be.

 Let's take the linear function $f : R^2 -> R^2$ that rotates all points by 90
 degrees around the origin to illustrate how this works.
 If you haven't seen it